kakwok/MDS_CMSDAS/_episodes/06-Limits.md

 > ## Open a script
 >
 > For this part, open the python script `scripts/run_combine.py` to run over all of the datacards that you produced in the previous exercise and save all the ROOT files in a directory.
-{: .checklist}
+>
+> * You will have to update the directory of the datacards in the script* {: .checklist}